gtalarico/gtalarico.com/content/stuff/teaching-gsapp.md

 draft = false
 +++

-#### Description
+Class at Columbia University Graduate School of Architecture, Planning and Preservation - taught with [Jared Friedman](https://www.linkedin.com/in/jared-friedman-72760324).

-Fall 2018 Class at Columbia University Graduate School of Architecture, Planning and Preservation - taught with [Jared Friedman](https://www.linkedin.com/in/jared-friedman-72760324).
+Fall 2018

 #### Links